BuildForSDG/wasteCoin-Backend/README.md

 Waste Collection could be community base as community leaders could be rallied and their support obtained to encourage their subjects to buy into the vision.

 ## WHY IS THIS PROJECT RELEVANT
-So, this project would consentiously and efficiently help to reduce and recycle non-biodegradable waste in accordance to the Sustainable Development Goal no 11.
+ if an average Nigerian is made aware of the value of these NBW and would be incentivized.
+The consciousness would drive good and acceptable waste disposal habit.
+This can be achieved via this wastecoin project as it would consentiously help to reduce and recycle non-biodegradable waste in accordance to the Sustainable Development Goal no 11, help keep our cities safe and clean and also reward good waste disposal habit.

 ## USER JOURNEY
 1. Malik downloaded the WasteCoin app,